-His journey with precision agriculture started in 2003 using a PDA for simple mapping.
-That evolved into all different types of equipment, including Unmanned Air Systems (UAS) in 2006.
-Robert is the first U.S. farmer to own and use a UAS.
-His vision and advocacy of these technologies helped him become the Precision Ag Institute’s 2009 International Farmer of the Year.
-Robert has been on the leading edge of the precision agriculture utilization in the PNW and U.S.
+My journey with precision agriculture started in 2003 using a PDA for simple mapping.
+That evolved into yield monitors and other types of precision agriculture equipment, including Unmanned Air Systems (UAS) in 2006.
+I am the first U.S. farmer to own and use a UAS or drone as the media calls them.
+My vision and advocacy of these technologies helped me to become the Precision Ag Institute’s 2009 International Farmer of the Year.
+I have been on the bleeding edge of the precision agriculture utilization and recognized as a domestic and global leader.

-Since that time, Robert received an Eisenhower Fellowship in 2011, taking him to South America for six weeks studying these technologies.
-During the fall of 2012 he spent three weeks in Germany on a McCloy Fellowship for agriculture.
-In Idaho he was recognized as one of the most influential U of I College of Agriculture and Life Science (CALS) alumni, received the 2013 Governor’s Award for Agriculture Technology and Innovation and was honored as a 2015 U of I CALS Distinguished Alumni.
+I received an Eisenhower Agriculture Fellowship in 2011, taking me to South America for six weeks focusing on drones and precision agriculture.
+In 2012, as part of my Eisenhower Fellowships, I spent 10 days in the Netherlands and U.K. with over 70 agriculturists from around the world at the Nuffield Scholars annual Contemporary Scholars meeting.
+During the fall of 2012 I spent three weeks in Germany on a McCloy Fellowship for agriculture.
+In Idaho I have been recognized as one of the most influential U of I College of Agriculture and Life Science (CALS) alumni, received the 2013 Governor’s Award for Agriculture Technology and Innovation and was honored as a 2015 U of I CALS Distinguished Alumni.

-Robert’s vision and leadership ability has been recognized by the positions he has held including president of the Idaho Grain Producers Association, chairman of the National Association of Wheat Growers (NAWG) Research & Tech Committee, chairman of the U.S. Wheat/NAWG Joint Biotech Committee, Idaho Farm Bureau Federation county president, an initial member of Idaho’s UAS steering committee, an initial advisory board member of the Drone World Expo, and a member of the AGree Conservation and Crop Insurance Task Force.
+Positions I have held include president of the Idaho Grain Producers Association, chairman of the National Association of Wheat Growers (NAWG) Research & Tech Committee, chairman of the U.S. Wheat/NAWG Joint Biotech Committee, Idaho Farm Bureau Federation county president, an initial member of Idaho’s UAS steering committee, an initial advisory board member of the Drone World Expo, and a member of the AGree Conservation and Crop Insurance Task Force.